ibm-cloud-docs/openwhisk/apigateway.md

 By default, anyone can invoke a web action by using the invocation URL, even if you secure the calling API.
 You can secure your web action by using the `require-whisk-auth web action` annotation.
 {: shortdesc}

-This example uses the same names and code as the example in [Creating your first API using the CLI](#api_create_cli).
+This example uses the same names and code as the example in [Creating your first API by using the CLI](#api_create_cli).
 If you created those entities, delete the action and the API by running `ibmcloud fn action delete ACTION_NAME` and `ibmcloud fn api delete API_NAME`.
 You must create the web secure action before you can create the API.
 If you want to update an existing action that is called by an API, you must delete the API, update the action, and then re-create the API.

 1. Save the following code into a JavaScript file named `hello.js`.